ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 of all priority values that are used for the Connections in the same Connection Group.
 The priority setting is purely advisory; no guarantees are given.

-Connection Groups should be created (i.e., the Clone action should be used) as early as possible, ideally already during the Pre-Establishment phase, in order to aid the Transport System in choosing and configuring the right protocols (see also {{transport-params}}).
+Connection Groups should be created by cloning as as early as possible in order to aid the Transport System in choosing and configuring the right protocols (see also {{transport-params}}).

-\[TASK: If Clone() is a method on Connection, it cannot be called during pre-establishment, since we don't have a Connection at that time (csp)]

 # Sending Data {#sending}